The Ultimate Squat Tutorial

 - The client should be asked to keep the back straight throughout the squat.
 It may help to instruct the client to look forward or upward, which will naturally make them straighten up the back.

 4. Allowing the knees to travel beyond the toes at the bottom of the squat

 - Beginners will tend to push the weight of the body forward on the squat, rather than to the back as if sitting down on a chair.

 - The best way to detect this is when (looking from the side) you see the knees situated in front of the toes, rather than in a straight vertical line.

 - This places a great deal of pressure on the knee joint and the front of the knee, and over time, will cause knee pain and injuries.

-5. Allowing the knees to travel inward toward the centre line of the body
+5. Allowing the knees to travel inward toward the centerline of the body

-- Beginners may allow their knees to “fall” inward toward the centre line of the body during the downward or upward phase of the squat.
+- Beginners may allow their knees to “fall” inward toward the centerline of the body during the downward or upward phase of the squat.

-- Less commonly, the client may also allow the knees to travel outward, away from the centre line.
+- Less commonly, the client may also allow the knees to travel outward, away from the centerline.

-- Both these common mistakes take the knee out of its natural range of motion, and places a great deal of lateral stress on the joint.
+- Both these common mistakes take the knee out of its natural range of motion and place a great deal of lateral stress on the joint.
 Over time, these will cause knee pain and injuries.

 - It may be an indicator that the resistance is too high.
 Lower the weight and monitor if the client is able to maintain proper alignment with less resistance.